Showing posts with label underground. Show all posts

 The next day, they were glad that he was able to narrow it down that much, because that was as good as it ever got.
 Starting up Lilac’s pod severed the linked preferences from the first time, and they weren’t able to restore them, even when they woke her up, and powered her pod down.
 While Leona was working on their ship, and the Walton sisters were continuing to help the Welriosians, and Olimpia was helping the natives, Mateo and Ramses started a more direct search.
 It reminded Mateo of the time that he and Tarboda Hobson were in Madagascar in the Third Rail.
 Alyssa used her teleportation ability to search for whatever they might find there that could solve their problems.
 It was much quicker, but if the thing they were looking for were underground, it might be virtually impossible to locate, especially with their short window of availability.
 They were leaving today, whether the secret pod was found or not.
 Fortunately, they found it.

 It was underground, but not in a bunker, or something.
 It was just buried in the dirt, part of the top corner exposed to the elements, probably due to natural erosion.
 They dug it out with their hands like a dog until it was exposed enough to be lifted out of the ground by hand.
 Ramses tried to wipe the viewscreen clean to see who was in it, but the face was obscured from the inside.
 There was no data on its occupant in the computer, so all they could do was cross their fingers, and open ‘er up.
 Vitalie Crawville leapt out of it with a crazed look on her face.
-She tackles Mateo to the ground, and tries to strangle him.
+She tackled Mateo to the ground, and tried to strangle him.
 Ramses spared no expense when he made these bodies.
 Humans, for whatever reason, evolved to have pitifully fragile necks, but it was relatively easy to engineer a superior substrate.
 Some called them superstrates.
 Vitalie could squeeze all she wanted, but there was no way she was breaking his windpipe.
 He didn’t fight back.
 He just lay there, waiting for her to recognize him.
 She did so after fifteen seconds, and got off of him right away.
 “Are you okay?” he asked her.

 “Am I okay?
 Are you okay?”